BrakebeinP/BeinBot/README.md

 # BeinBot
-## A shitty bot that you probably shouldn't use (made primarily for personal use)
+## A personal use bot that you probably shouldn't use

 ### *If you absolutely want to use this bot, make a file called '.env' in the main folder and put this in it:*
 >DISCORD_TOKEN={your discord token}